 It’s been a tough question to answer until now, because when you’re a professional you might be commissioned to do a story that covers everything from wide vistas of a volcano and close-up sports action, such as surfing, to portraits of people and the overhead food spreads that are so fashionable at the moment.
 And all of this might just be for one story.

 I’ve been shooting professionally since I studied photography on film cameras at uni in the 1990s, but it’s only now that I’ve finally found the perfect set-up that I can confidently recommend.
-It’s a Nikon D500 camera body and Nikon AF-S NIKKOR 17-55mm f/2.8G ED DX lens.
+It’s a Nikon D500 camera body and a Nikon AF-S DX NIKKOR 17-55mm f/2.8G IF-ED Zoom Lens with Auto Focus for Nikon DSLR Cameras.

 And here’s why I think it’s the best camera and lens for travel and food photography.